Provides for-profit innovative companies with non-repayable funding to support projects that promote business growth and market expansion.

 The Step Forward Entrepreneurs Program (SFEP) provides for-profit innovative companies with non-repayable funding to support projects that promote business growth and market expansion and are critical for the development and commercialization of new innovations.

-Eligible companies must meet IION’s innovation mandate.
-Companies must have invented or refreshed a product, process or service by having a proprietary product, software or technology that they are commercializing or significantly refreshing a process through automation / robotics.
+Eligible companies must meet IION’s innovation mandate and client eligibility.
+Companies must have invented or refreshed a product or process by having a proprietary product, software or technology that they are commercializing or significantly refreshing a process through automation / robotics.
+Before completing the application, confirm that you are an eligible IION client.
 More information on IION’s eligibility can be viewed here.

 The SFEP supports projects in three categories.
 All project costs must be with a third-party contractor/vendor.